JOwen-ster/Discord_Bot_Workshop/README.md

 Create a new file named `.env` (no name before the dot) and put the following in it.
 ```
-DISCORD_TOKEN = 'YOUR_BOT_TOKEN_GOES_HERE'
+DISCORD_BOT_TOKEN = 'YOUR_BOT_TOKEN_GOES_HERE'
 ```

-Normally you would create a new file named `.gitignore` (no name before the dot) and put the following inside it.
+Normally you would create a new file named `.gitignore` and put the following inside it.
 ```
 .env
 ```

-But I have already included it.
-Just know that if you choose to upload your bot code to GitHub, anything in `.gitignore` will not be included.
+But I have already included it in this repository.
+Just know that if you choose to upload your bot code to GitHub, anything in `.gitignore` will not be included (which your Discord bot token should **NOT** be included).

 Create a new file and name it `bot.py`
 - Use my [discord python bot template](/TEMPLATE.py) to paste the runner code in into `bot.py`.